-Adjustment of Status vs. Consular Processing
+Adjustment Of Status Vs. Consular Processing

 Foreign nationals based overseas can process their immigrant visas at consular posts in their home countries.
-Individuals who violated their immigration status and are not eligible for adjustment of status under any of the enumerated exemptions must return to their home country for consular processing.
+Individuals who violated their immigration status and are ineligible for adjustment of status under any of the enumerated exemptions must return to their home country for consular processing.
 Under the 1996 Immigration Act, individuals who have been unlawfully present for 180-365 days, then voluntarily left the U.S. are barred from reentering the U.S. for three years.
 Individuals who have been unlawfully present for more than one year, then voluntarily left, would be barred from reentering the U.S. for 10 years.
-There are very limited exceptions for overcoming these bars.
+There are narrow exceptions for overcoming these bars.

 We provide immigration solutions for clients throughout the panhandle of Florida, the Gulf South and beyond.
 Contact us online or call 504-830-5900.